Best Yoga For Runners

 Why Stretching For Runners Is Important?

-Maximizing blood flow in muscles and joints is important.
-It should be done before and after a run.
-Doing so improves flexibility and reduces the risk of injury.
-With increased range of motion after stretching, you can become a better runner!
+Boosting blood flow in muscles and joints is vital.
+Before and after a run, stretching improves flexibility, reducing injury risk.
+With a greater range of motion, you can become a stronger runner!

 - Hamstring stretch: Refresh your body and mind with a simple hamstring stretch!
 Start by sitting on the ground, extending both legs out in front of you.
 Reach towards your toes as far as comfortable.
 Then hold for 20-30 seconds to maximize this full body energizing experience.